Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 BB makes the same shot decisions as its human counterpart, but instead of gut feelings, it has the ability to gather, maintain and update a large amount of very specific data, and then use that data to calculate the probabilities for each Skill, Tactic and Strategy.
 In real time, in the midst of playing a point, BB mathematically evaluates each of the possible Skills, Tactics and Strategies to determine the most advantageous choice for that particular moment.

-One of the consequences of using computation is that BB ends up not having any of the many foibles that trip up human players.
+One of the consequences of using computation is that BB ends up not having any of the foibles that trip up human players.

 BB never tightens up.
 It never feels any pressure.
 It never chokes.
 It never needs more confidence.
 It never suffers a "brain fart" by making a completely illogical shot choice.
 It never daydreams about the trophy or gets angry at a coach or another player.
 It doesn't "care" one way or another if it wins any particular point, game or set.
 It doesn't have any inkling of this mysterious thing called "momentum" going back and forth between it and its opponent.
 And it is always "in the moment".